Manya Starr: Career

 After Starr's college graduation she became a production assistant for the Theatre Guild, after which she was a script reader for producer John Golden.
 Following that job, she wrote publicity material for the Theatre Wing and then wrote ad libs for the Dorothy and Dick radio program.
 She was an intelligence officer as a lieutenant (junior grade) in the WAVES for two years during World War II, after which she resumed writing for radio, selling her first script to Columbia Workshop.

 Starr was the head writer for the soap opera Claudia.
 Other radio programs for which she wrote included Mr. Chameleon, Evelyn Winters, Doctor's Wife, The Egg and I, First Love, and Paradise Bay.
 She created, and wrote for, the television soap opera The Clear Horizon.
 As the owner of that program, she also dealt with actors' contracts and kept the building of sets with budgeted costs.
 Other TV programs for which she wrote included Suspense, The Doctors, Home, and Experiment in Television.
 She wrote the off-Broadway play Whisper to Me.

 In 1973 Starr became the first female chairman of the Writers Guild of America.
 She was elected to that position after having been president of Writer's Guild East and international secretary of the International Writer's Guild.

 Collaboration with Nowak

-After her 1981 marriage to documentary filmmaker Amram Nowak, the couple collaborated on films for 20 years.
+She collaborated with the documentary filmmaker Amram Nowak, whom she married in 1981 or 1982.
 Their projects included Isaac in America: A Journey with Isaac Bashevis Singer, which was nominated for an Academy Award in 1987.
 Other projects of theirs were broadcast on PBS programs.
 They included: "Neil Simon — Not Just for Laughs" on American Masters and "The Cafeteria" (adapted from a Singer short story) on American Playhouse.
 The executive producer of American Masters, Susan Lacy, said, "They're very open, they're wonderful people to work with — very intelligent, very talented, very tenacious."
+The couple collaborated on films for 20 years.